What is the DLP Rainbow Effect? Reason & Best way to fix it.

-- So we have already talked about the colour wheel segment and the colour wheel speed.
+- So we have already talked about the color wheel segment and the color wheel speed.
 Then there is one fact.
 Which every DLP projector manufacturer hides from use.
 Relation between the video HZ and the rainbow effect.
 If your video source refresh rate is 60 HZ.
-Then you will get the 240 HZ colour wheel spin.
-Similar goes with the 50HZ video, with the 50HZ video you will get the 300 HZ colour wheel spin.
-And with the 24HZ video, you will get the 288HZ colour wheel spin.
-And most important things ahead about the colour wheel spin.
+Then you will get the 240 HZ color wheel spin.
+A similar goes with the 50HZ video, with the 50HZ video you will get the 300 HZ color wheel spin.
+And with the 24HZ video, you will get the 288HZ color wheel spin.
+And the most important thing ahead about the color wheel spin.

-- 0Hz to 150Hz: If the colour wheel spins at this speed any viewer will get the rainbow effect.
+- 0Hz to 150Hz: If the color wheel spins at this speed any viewer will get the rainbow effect.

 - 200Hz to 250Hz: Significantly rainbow effect will reduce.
 But it will be exposed.
 When you are watching the movie with strong contrast.

-- 300Hz: With the colour spins HZ barely you will see anything even with the strong contrast ratio.
+- 300Hz: With the color spins HZ barely you will see anything even with the strong contrast ratio.
 About this thing, you can read more here.

 - You can try changing physically the way you are watching the screen.
 It can help you reduce the rainbow effect significantly.